FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 5.rst

 Values less than TOL are set to zero.
 Only grid elements and maximum water surface elevations are listed; no coordinates are included.

-· Grid element
+    - Grid element

-· Water surface elevation (ft or m)
+    - Water surface elevation (ft or m)

-Data Input

 LEVEE.HDF5